-2nd French court orders Amazon to better protect workers
+Second French court orders Amazon to better protect workers

 “The court’s decision … means that it’s time for Amazon to start behaving like a responsible employer and establish a productive relationship with labor unions, in France and elsewhere,” said Christy Hoffman, general secretary of UNI Global Union.

-Amazon dominates the online delivery market in France, with 431 million euros in sales in 2018 and more than 10,000 employees,
+Amazon dominates the online delivery market in France, with 431 million euros in sales in 2018 and more than 10,000 employees.